By Nancy Armitage

 Stepfather: Henry Edwards Huntington (1850-1927)

 Brothers or Sisters: none (Some could say Clara Huntington (Princess Clara von Hatzfelt) was a half-sister of sorts to Archer because Collis P. Huntington adopted Clara; but Clara Prentice Huntington was actually Collis’ niece.
-Collis adopted when in Sacramenta, when he own father died.)
+Collis adopted Clara, when in Sacramento, when her own father died a tragic death, when she was a small child.)

 Huntington Family Donations to Museums: (1920-1950’s)

 He announced he wanted to make a Spanish museum.
-The saying “Be careful what you wish for because you just might get it”.
-Archer got his Spanish museum & many others.
-In my opinion, most of his life was taken up with placing his parent “possessions” into museums, Mariners Museum, Metropolitan Museum of Art (paintings from several Huntington Mansions), Museum of Fine Art of San Francisco (Arabella’s portrait, tiara, & laces), Hispanic Society of New York, & University of Texas, even the Library of Congress.
+The saying “Be careful what you wish for because you just might just get it”.
+Archer got his Spanish Museum & many others.
+In my opinion, most of his life was taken up with placing his parent’s “possessions” into numerous museums: Mariners Museum, Metropolitan Museum of Art (paintings from several Huntington Mansions), Museum of Fine Art of San Francisco (Arabella’s portrait, tiara, & laces), Hispanic Society of New York, & University of Texas, even the Library of Congress.
+Check below for expanded list.

-Archer Huntington ’s Children: “no issue”- (No child) with either wife, Helen Manchester Gates Huntington or Anna Hyatt Huntington; this was a problem in inheriting Collis P. Huntington’s fortune, he had to have “issue” (a child) to inherit the money.
-In Collis will, Archer Huntington inherited $200.000.00 dollars, if he didn’t have issue.
-The New York papers published this information and that amount of money is what he received.
+Archer Huntington’s Children: “no issue”- (No child) Archer Huntington had no children with either one of his wives, Helen Manchester Gates Huntington or Anna Hyatt Huntington; this was a problem in inheriting Collis P. Huntington’s fortune, he had to have “issue” (a child) to inherit the money.
+In Collis will, Archer Huntington inherited $200,000.00 dollars, if he didn’t have “issue”.
+The New York papers published this information & that amount of money is what he received.
+He did receive a huge amount of money later.
+He inherited houses, 1000 of acres of land, art (paintings and sculptures) objects of beauty, & jewelry when his mother died in 1924.

 Archer Huntington’s Job & Allowance:

-Archer Huntington’s Job: Archer was a writer of 6 or more books, he would have made some money on his books.
+Archer Huntington’s Job: Archer was a writer of 10 or more books, he would have made some money on his books.
 He did work at the Newport News Shipbuilding & Dry Docks with Collis Huntington, but that was short lived.
-He told his father that he wanted to build a museum & Collis finally blessed the idea & told him: Go make the best museum you can.
+He told his father that he wanted to build a museum & Collis finally blessed the idea & told him: Go make the best museum you can!!
 After Collis died in 1900, Archer Huntington worked with the president of Newport News Shipbuilding (Homer Ferguson) to create of the Mariner’s Museum in Newport News, VA.
-All the art & artifacts of many ships & Huntington ephemera went into the Mariner’s Museum.
+All the art & artifacts of numerous ships & Huntington ephemera (1,000’s of nautical items) went into the Mariner’s Museum.

-Did Archer get a allowance at times when he didn’t have a regular job.
+Did Archer get a allowance at times when he didn’t have a regular job or a book to sell.
 Yes, his mother Arabella gave him a allowance.
-She also donated some very expensive paintings to his Spanish Museum, like a Velasquez painting (which his so admired).
+She also donated some very expensive paintings to his Spanish Museum, like a Velasquez and a Goya painting (which his so admired).
 When Collis died, Mrs. Arabella D. Huntington was the richest women in the United States.

 Remember Archer owned his own yacht, went sailing as a child, & traveled on numerous ships with his mother, Arabella Huntington & Collis & later both of his wives, too.
-Boats & ships did interest him alot.
+Boats & ships did interest him alot, but when Collis Huntington asked him to come into the family business Newport New Drydock & shipyards, Archer said no thank you.

 Archer Milton Huntington wives: Married in 1895 & 1923

-1st wife: Helen Manchester Gates Huntington – Poet, writer, volunteer of many charities.
+1st wife: Helen Gates Huntington – Poet, writer, volunteer of many charities.
 Helen Gates married Archer Milton Huntington in London, England in Aug.
-6, 1895; they lived in Manchester, England (& maybe London) for a while.
-Collis and Arabella Huntington for a wedding gift bought them a beautiful estate called the “Waterbury Estate: in 1896.
+6, 1895; they lived in England ( maybe London) for a while.
+Collis & Arabella Huntington for a wedding gift bought them a beautiful estate called the “Waterbury Estate: in 1896.
 It was in Pelham Bay by Oyster Bay, in New York, Archer named it “Pleasance”.

 The Beaux-Arts Ball (1920’s)